ooker777/docs-1/docs/Github Publisher/Settings/Per files settings.md

     - `folder` to change the default folder.
 Beware that changing this setting can have strange effects with autocleaning!
 You can, again, use a one-key setting using `attachmentLinks` for the folder and `attachment: false` to avoid sending.
 4. `dataview` to override dataview settings.
 5. `hardbreak` for markdown hard break.
 6. `baselink` : to change the base link for the copy links function.
+Note, using this key will disable the remove part settings.
+You need to use the object `copylink` to edit the remove part, as follow:
+  - `base`: to change the base link
+  - `remove` : To remove some part specific to this file.
 7. `path` : override all path settings and create a path from the root.
 Use `/` or let it empty to set it to the root of the repository.

 ## Quick references